-There is even a difference between what patients want most from their healthcare providers and what healthcare providers think patients want from them.
-A study has shown that what patients want most from their healthcare provider is a willingness to answer questions and a willingness to teach them about their treatment.
-On the other hand, healthcare providers think that what matters most to their patients is headache expertise and understanding and compassion.
+There is even a difference between what patients want most from their doctors and what doctors think patients want from them.
+A study has shown that what patients want most from their doctors is a willingness to answer questions and a willingness to teach them about their treatment.
+On the other hand, doctors think that what matters most to their patients is headache expertise and understanding, and compassion.

-Both you and your healthcare provider need to communicate clearly to effectively treat your headaches.
+Both you and your doctor need to communicate clearly to effectively treat your migraine disease and headache disorders.
 Here are some simple steps you can take to improve your communication skills so your concerns are expressed and your needs are met.

 1. Stay focused on the most important questions.

-When you are first discussing headaches with your healthcare provider, you will be asked many questions about symptoms, other illnesses, family history, and headache triggers.
-It takes a long time to answer these questions, but the information your healthcare provider obtains is very important for reaching a correct diagnosis and recommending effective treatment.
-Don’t try to get all of your questions answered during the first visit.
+When you are first discussing your condition with your doctor, you will be asked many questions about symptoms, other illnesses, family history, and possible triggers.
+It takes a long time to answer these questions, but the information your doctor obtains is very important for reaching a correct diagnosis and recommending effective treatment.
+Bring in a list of the medications you have taken in the past or are currently taking to treat your disease.
+It is also helpful to keep a migraine diary to share with your doctor.
+You may not get all of your questions answered during the first visit.
 Decide what you need to know at this visit and what questions can be saved for a later visit.

-2. Learn as much as you can about your headaches.
+2. Learn as much as you can about your headache disorder.

 3. Share your concerns and reactions.

-Don’t be afraid to rephrase what your healthcare provider has told you to be certain you have understood it correctly.
-Healthcare providers find it much easier to answer direct, specific questions like, “Do you mean to say I have a serious disease of the blood vessels?”
-Or, “I don’t think I’m depressed; I’m just very frustrated with these headaches, but my family doesn’t take me seriously.”
+Don’t be afraid to rephrase what your doctor has told you to be certain you have understood it correctly.
+Doctors find it much easier to answer direct, specific questions like, “Do you mean to say I have a serious disease of the blood vessels?”
+Or, “I don’t think I’m depressed; I’m just very frustrated with my disease, but my family doesn’t take me seriously.”

 4. Learn as much as you can about your treatment plan.

-Headache treatment can be complicated.
+Migraine and headache treatments can be complicated.
 Acute care medicines cannot be taken more than a few days per week, while preventive medicines must be used daily in order to work.
-Acute care medicines are taken to stop a headache that has already started, while preventive medicines are taken every day to prevent headaches from recurring.
-Some healthcare providers will have their nurses explain medication instructions to you.
+Acute care medicines are taken to stop an attack that has already started, while preventive medicines are taken every day to prevent them from recurring.
+Some doctors will have their nurses explain medication instructions to you.
 Many patients find written instructions to be most helpful, so feel free to ask for them.
-Remember, you can also ask your pharmacist to answer any questions about your medication that weren’t answered in the office.
+Remember, you can also ask your pharmacist to answer any questions about your medication that weren’t answered in the doctor’s office.

-5. Build an open and trusting relationship with your healthcare provider.
+5. Build an open and trusting relationship with your doctor.

-Successful headache treatment depends upon an open relationship with your healthcare provider.
+Successful migraine and headache treatments depend upon an open relationship with your doctor.
 That relationship will be built over time.
 Your goal should be to have a few important questions answered during each visit, knowing that there will be future visits for addressing additional concerns.

-Both healthcare provider and patient need to learn how to convey clear messages to each other.
-As a patient, you can help your healthcare provider respond more clearly by asking direct, specific questions and making certain that you understand the answers.
+Both doctor and patient need to learn how to convey clear messages to each other.
+As a patient, you can help your doctor respond more clearly by asking direct, specific questions and making certain that you understand the answers.